Bharathkumar-Tamilarasu/Bharathkumar-Tamilarasu/README.md

 ## 🙋‍♂️ About Me

-⚡️ I'm Bharathkumar.
-I started working as a data analyst in September 2020 after finishing my studies.
+⚡️ I started working as a data analyst in September 2020 after finishing my studies.

 ⚡️ I'm good at analyzing and cleaning data using SQL and Excel, and I enjoy creating meaningful visuals with Power BI.